Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 • Gastric cancer[xxiv]

 Brazil nuts are uniquely high in selenium.
-Higher intake of dietary selenium is associated with a reduced risk of several cancers that I have listed below.
+Higher dietary selenium intake is associated with a reduced risk of several cancers, as listed below.

-Research shows Brazil nuts in combination with other tree nuts reduce the risk of many cancers.
-One study found each 20 gram increase of tree nuts decreases the risk of cancer by 10%.
-I didn’t find specific Brazil nut cancer risk research.
-Research shows humans consuming Brazil nuts lowers several markers in the body related to cancer.
+Research shows that Brazil nuts, when combined with other tree nuts, reduce the risk of many cancers.
+One study found that each 20-gram increase in tree nuts decreases the risk of cancer by 10%.
+I didn’t find any specific research on the cancer risk of Brazil nuts.
+Research shows that humans who consume Brazil nuts have lower levels of several markers in the body related to cancer.

-A few Brazil nuts with other tree nuts, for a total of 1 Palm’s worth, is an important part of my Cancer Food Tactics Pyramid.
-You get a copy of my pyramid when you download free eReports in my learning center on my website.
+A few Brazil nuts with other tree nuts, for a total of 1 Palm’s worth, is an integral part of my Cancer Food Tactics Outline.
+The Palm Rule for Cancer Foods and the Cancer Food Tactics Outline are in the learning center on our website.

-Higher selenium intake is associated with the reduced risk of:
+Higher selenium intake is associated with a reduced risk of:

 • Breast cancer